-SPRING is here - and I’m in the garden
+SPRING Is Here - and I'm in the Garden

 When I looked behind our garden shed for the first time this year to store some cut branches etc. from ‘the wilderness’ part of our garden, I was surprised to see that the moss had completely taken over the flagstones.
 And how varied and beautiful it was!
 Real landscapes when you look at them close-up, like tiny forests.